Post job

 A ranch hand's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, ranch hands from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-Here's a comparison of the average salaries of common ranch hand roles:
+Here's a comparison of ranch hand salaries for various roles:

 Ranch HandAgricultural workers maintain the quality of farms, crops, and livestock by operating machinery and doing physical labor under the supervision of farmers, ranchers, and other agricultural managers.$10-16